ajmalsiddiqui/dotfiles/README.md

 When you make a new `.local` file, you'll have to run `sh ./bootstrap.exclude.sh` before it can be used.
 You only have to run the linking part though, so choose `y` for that one part and `n` for the rest.

-(P.S Since I'm still taking baby steps in the direction of dotfiles, currently only the `.bash_profile` file can be customized using a `.bash_profile.local` file.
-This will change soon.)

 ### About My Dotfiles
 ---